 - The one-month plan with NordVPN costs $11.95, which is somewhat more expensive than the same plan with PureVPN, which costs $9.95.
 The six-month plan is $7.00 and the yearly subscription is $5.75 per month.
 NordVPN offers a lengthy money-back guarantee of 30 days and accepts Bitcoin, but there is no free trial or free limited version available.

 - As we said, PureVPN has a one-month plan that is cheaper than the competitor’s plan and comes up to $9.95.
 The six-month subscription is $7.49 per month (notice that this plan is just a bit more expensive than the same plan offered by NordVPN).
 Instead of a yearly subscription, PureVPN offers a two-year plan at just $2.08 per month.
-There is no free trial or free limited version and the money-back guarantee is much shorter than what is offered by NordVPN – it is only good for a week.
+There is a 3-day trial version and the money-back guarantee is valid for 31 days.
 PureVPN also accepts Bitcoin.

 - This provider offers a nice selection of protocols, from OpenVPN to L2TP and PPTP, but there is no SSTP available.